thegovyadina/leetcode-rust/README.md

 where N is the number of the problem on LeetCode.

-Backslash is used to escape the dot in the list item to prevent it from being interpreted as a numbered list, as markdown will automatically renumber the list items.
+Backslash is used to escape the dot in the list item to prevent it from being interpreted as a numbered list, as Markdown will automatically renumber the list items.

 Emojis are used to indicate the difficulty level of the problem: